-By simultaneously examining the sighting frequency (%SF) and density index (Den), data summaries can be interpreted for fish species.
-The Den and %SF scores could be multiplied to provide a measure of species abundance which includes zero observations.
+By simultaneously examining the sighting frequency (%SF) and density index (Den), data summaries can be interpreted for different species.
+The Den and %SF scores can be multiplied to provide a measure of species abundance which includes zero observations.

 The following table shows an examples of how the summary information can be interpreted at the species level.